Ben Hecht: Uncredited films

 Hecht wrote the first screenplay for Ian Fleming's first novel, Casino Royale.
 Although the final screenplay and film was made into a comedy spoof, Hecht's version was written as a straight Bond adventure, states spy novelist Jeremy Duns, who recently discovered the original lost scripts.
 According to Duns, Hecht's version included elements hard to imagine in a film adaptation, adding that "these drafts are a master-class in thriller-writing, from the man who arguably perfected the form with Notorious."
 Hecht wrote that he has "never had more fun writing a movie", and felt the James Bond character was cinema's first "gentleman superman" in a long time, as opposed to Hammett and Chandler's "roughneck supermen".

-A few days before the final screenplay was announced to the press, Hecht died of a heart attack at his home.
+Hecht died few days before the final screenplay was announced to the press.

 Duns compares Hecht's unpublished screenplay with the final rewritten film: